AelinXYZ/aelin/README.md

 - `uint _sponsorFee`- an optional fee from the sponsor set between 0 and 98%
 - `address _sponsor` the address of the sponsor
 - `uint _purchaseExpiry` the amount of time a purchaser has to buy a pool token before the sponsor can create the deal
-- `address _aelinDealLogicAddress` once the AelinDeal.sol contract has been deployed you need to pass in that address here. will be done from the UI automatically without the sponsor needing to find it

 Requirements: